Apotheon - Initial Impressions

 I would argue that the inclusion of a stamina bar is almost pointless.
 It doesn't go down quickly enough to require much management, which leads to the habit of forgetting it's there until you are suddenly getting pummeled.
 It does little more than just become a big inconvenience at the worst times.
 I'd also say that the deliberate combat of Dark Souls may have influenced Apotheon negatively, overall.

 The combat of Apotheon just isn't fun to me.
-The aiming of your weapons in a dual-joystick shooter style works fine for shooters, but a majority of Apotheon's weapons are expecting you to use melee methods with a shield in the off-hand.
+The aiming of your weapons in a dual-joystick shooter style works fine for shooters, but a majority of Apotheon's weapons expect you to use melee methods with a shield in the off-hand.
 When you do attack with the weapon, it's sluggish and awkward to control.
 It's as though the developers wanted to give the level of complexity and control in the combat of Dark Souls to a 2D game that had no hope of being able to utilize such a system—which makes me worry about how Salt & Sanctuary controls.
 When hit, the enemies fly off in different directions like they're getting repelled by a magnetic force.
 You do the same when struck by something, which can lead to some awkward combat scenarios.

 I really did not dig the combat of Apotheon.
 I don't think it's necessarily broken because I rarely died or felt like it was being unfair, but it doesn't control in a way that feels very satisfying.
-I'm not willing to say that it flat-out sucks either, because I can see why some people may enjoy the level of control to the combat of a 2D game like this.
+I'm not willing to say that it flat-out sucks either, because I can see why some people may enjoy the level of control of the combat of a 2D game like this.
 I just think that it might have been better if the game just doubled down and forced you to use control schemes tied to the weapons you were using.
-If I was using ranged weapons, the dual-stick style would come into effect.
+If I were using ranged weapons, the dual-stick style would come into effect.
 If I was using melee, it should be more like Castlevania with deliberate, straight-forward strikes that had some real impact to them, and not with some wild bouncepad effect.

 Mediterranean Metroid

 Apotheon takes a great deal of inspiration from the classic Nintendo game, Metroid, and the other games that utilized Metroid's exploration and Castlevania's combat and character progression; a Metroid-Vania, if you will.
-Apotheon definitely follows suit in this familiar sub-genre of action game with rather large dungeon areas that have multiple levels and interiors to explore.
+Apotheon definitely follows suit in this familiar sub-genre of action games with rather large dungeon areas that have multiple levels and interiors to explore.
 For the most part, the areas are actually quite open, as opposed to the more claustrophobic and sectioned levels of Castlevania or Metroid.

 In terms of the actual level design, I like what Apotheon has done.
 I enjoy the diversity of the tight, cramped dungeons mixed with the open areas on a 2D plain.
 It provides more room for the developers to show off their distinct art style.
 It also allows the game to display the epic scale of Greek myth in this style, despite the story needlessly being over epic.